 Several factors can increase your risk of developing periodontal diseases:

--Many medications such as steroids, anti-epilepsy drugs, cancer drugs,
+-A number of medications, for example steroids, anti-epilepsy drugs, cancer drugs,

-calcium channel blockers, and oral contraceptives
+calcium channel blockers and oral contraceptives

 -Dry mouth due to medications or diseases